sudiptpa/transdirect/README.md

 ## A minimal implementation of Transdirect API v4.

-Transdirect is Australia wide delivering solutions for you, this package covers a minimal PHP implementation of the Transdirect API v4.
+Transdirect is Australia wide delivering solutions for you, this package covers a minimal PHP implementation of the Transdirect REST API.
 It contains only the endpoints documented at http://docs.transdirectapiv4.apiary.io.

 ### Installation